zype/zype.github.io/platform_docs/creating_an_app.md

 ![make install]({{site.url}}assets/Publishing Your Roku App/make_install.png))

-If the command is successful, your Roku Channel will load automatically to your Roku Device.
+If the command is successful, your Roku Channel will load automatically to your Roku device.

-**Step 3: Package Your Roku Channel for Publishing**
+**Step 3: Package your Roku Channel for publishing**

 You will need to key your Roku Channel using your Roku device.
 Please read the official [Roku documentation](http://sdkdocs.roku.com/display/sdkdoc/Channel+Packaging+And+Publishing#ChannelPackagingAndPublishing-30PackagingYourApplication) on how to generate your key and key your device.

-**Step 4: Submit Your Roku Channel to the Roku Channel Store**
+**Step 4: Submit your Roku Channel to the Roku Channel Store**

 Now that you have a packaged Roku Channel, you will need to submit your Roku Channel to the Roku Channel Store.
 You can choose to either publish a private channel or a public channel.
 A private channel will be published right away, but is not searchable via the Roku Channel Store.
-You will be given a Channel URL that you can share to others to add your private channel.
+You will be given a channel URL that you can share to others to add your private channel.
 To publish a public channel, you will added to the Roku
 Publishing Queue for Roku QA.
 Based on high demand, it can take anywhere from 2 to 3 months to get approved by Roku into the Roku Channel Store.